rsugumar/job_coverletter_gen/README.md

 # job_coverletter_gen
-Generate a Job cover letter based on your CV that's in pdf format using locally running Ollama.
+Using locally running Ollama, generate a nice, tailored job cover letter based on your CV in PDF format that matches the job description.

 ## Steps to start
 - install Ollama locally (download [here](https://ollama.com))